Triangulated categories of mixed motives: Triangulated -fibred categories in algebraic geometry

 \begin{df} We say that $\T$ satisfies the \emph{localization property}, denoted by \loc, if: \begin{enumerate} \item $\T(\varnothing)=0$. \item For any closed immersion $i$ in $\S$, \locx i is satisfied. \end{enumerate} \end{df}

 The main consequence of the localization axiom is that it leads to the situation of the six gluing functor (\textit{cf.} \cite[prop.
-1.4.5]{BBD}): \begin{prop} Let $i:Z \rightarrow S$ be a closed immersion such that \locx i is satisfied. \begin{enumerate} \item The functor $i_*$ admits a right adjoint $i^!$. \item For any $K$ in $\T(S)$, there exists a unique map $\partial_{i,K}:i_*i^*K \rightarrow j_\sharp j^*K[1]$ such that the triangle
+1.4.5]{BBD}): \begin{prop} Let $i:Z \rightarrow S$ be a closed immersion with complementary open immersion $j:U \rightarrow S$ such that \locx i is satisfied. \begin{enumerate} \item The functor $i_*$ admits a right adjoint $i^!$. \item For any $K$ in $\T(S)$, there exists a unique map $\partial_{i,K}:i_*i^*K \rightarrow j_\sharp j^*K[1]$ such that the triangle

 is distinguished.
 The map $\partial_{i,K}$ is functorial in $K$. \item For any $K$ in $\T(S)$, there exists a unique map $\partial'_{i,K}:j_*j^*K \rightarrow i_* i^!K[1]$ such that the triangle

 is distinguished.
 The map $\partial'_{i,K}$ is functorial in $K$. \end{enumerate} \end{prop}